redhotsash/redhotsash.github.io/index.md

 - Option in Applied Ecology
 - Dual Minor: Statistics and Biological Sciences

-Want to learn more about my experience?
-Find it here!
+Want to learn more about my experiences?
+Find a quick summary [here](experience.md)!